 The drive stretches southwestward from the center of Virginia, passing through the George Washington and Jefferson National Forests in Virginia and Pisgah National Forest in North Carolina.
 It ends just outside Great Smoky Mountains National Park.

 For an extended trip, continue from there.
 Great Smoky Mountains National Park is home to 384 miles of roads with a leisurely average speed limit of 35 mph.

 3. Woodlands Trace — Kentucky and Tennessee

-This 43-mile National Scenic Byway lies in Land Between the Lakes National Recreation Area, which comprises some 170,000 acres of peninsula on the Kentucky/Tennessee state line.
+This 43-mile National Scenic Byway stretches through the Land Between the Lakes National Recreation Area, which comprises some 170,000 acres of peninsula on the Kentucky/Tennessee state line.
 The recreation area has 300 miles of shoreline.

-Besides brilliant fall foliage, Woodlands Trace features the Elk & Bison Prairie, Civil War sites and a planetarium.
+Besides brilliant fall foliage, Woodlands Trace takes travelers to the Elk & Bison Prairie, Civil War sites and a planetarium.

 4. Merritt Parkway — Connecticut

 This National Scenic Byway running through natural surroundings abounds with magnificent foliage in the fall as well as in the spring, according to the Federal Highway Administration.